 Beach days – if you happen to be near a beach go for a swim, walk on the beach, or build a sandcastle.

-Fishing – grab your fishing rods or nets.
+Fishing – grab the best walleye rods or nets.
 Be careful where you go though as lots of places require licences.

 Arts and Crafts